-This statistic shows the unemployment rate of Russia from 2004 to 2014.
-In 2011, the unemployment rate in Russia was around 6.5 percent.
+This statistic shows the unemployment rate in Russia from 2010 to 2013, with projections up until 2020.
+In 2011, the unemployment rate in Russia ranged at approximately 6.5 percent.

 An unemployed person is defined as someone who is out of work and usually looking for work actively.
 Unemployment in a country is measured using the unemployment rate, which is an index calculated by dividing the number of workers out of work by the total workforce of a country, and then multiplying that figure by 100.
 The labor force is made up of the people who are old enough and physically fit enough to work.
 The unemployment rate is an important economic factor, but economists do not always agree on what exactly causes unemployment.
 They do agree, however, that unemployment typically rises during bad times for the economy, i.e. recessions.